obeli-sk/demo-stargazers/webhook/README.md

 ```sh
 export GITHUB_WEBHOOK_SECRET="..."
 ```
-Then in your `obelisk.toml` verify that the variable is forwarded:
+Then in your `obelisk.toml` make sure that the variable is forwarded to the WASM instance:
 ```toml
 [[webhook_endpoint]]
 name = "webhook"